Things to do (and see) in Ronda

 Continue on your way you will finally see the Puento Nuevo (New Bridge), One of southern Spain’s most famous attractions.
 You should definitely cross the bridge for a picture stop at the Aldehuela viewpoint.

 Completed in 1793, it took some forty years and the lives of 50 construction workers to build, the Puento Nuevo links El Mercadillo (The Little Market), the newer part of town, with La Ciudad (The Town), the old Moorish quarter.
 This spectacular bridge is nearly 400 feet high.
+The original bridge was built on a single arch structure, after 6 years that original bridge colapsed, it was later replaced with the actual one having 3 arches as its main structure.

 To have the most beautiful view on the bridge and take the perfect picture, follow the Calle Tenorio until you reach the Plaza de Maria Auxiliadora.
 A path will take you down to the first viewpoint .